ibmresilient/resilient-community-apps/fn_mitre_integration/doc/README.md

 <!--
   List the Key Features of the Integration
 -->
+The Mitre integration package provides the following features:

-* Query tactics/techniques by name or id
+* Query tactics/techniques by name or ID
-* Queries all of MITRE ATT&CK collections
+* Query all of MITRE ATT&CK collections
 * Create a task from a queried technique that would include mitigation information
 * Query groups/software by technique
 * Query groups that use a set of techniques